|The value of automation|

 Consider this: The Guardian reports, “In the early days of Amazon, Jeff Bezos instituted a rule: every internal team should be small enough that it can be fed with two pizzas.
 The goal wasn’t to cut down on the catering bill.
 It was, like almost everything Amazon does, focused on two aims: efficiency and scalability.”

-Small teams being more efficient, the two-pizza rule offered a straightforward measure of when a team was too big to be maximally effective.
-The effect of the two-pizza rule on Amazon’s second aim – scalability – was a bit more complex.
+With small teams being more efficient, the two pizza rule offered a straightforward measure of when a team was too big to be maximally effective.
+The effect of the two pizza rule on Amazon’s second aim – scalability – was a bit more complex.

 “Perhaps the best example of that approach in action is the birth and growth of AWS (previously called Amazon Web Services).
 It started, like so many things at Amazon, with an edict from the top.
 Every team, Bezos ordered, should begin to work with each other only in a structured, systematic way.
 If an advertising team needed some data on shoe sales to decide how best to spend their resources, they could not email analytics and ask for it; they needed to go to the analytics dashboard themselves and get it.
 If that dashboard didn’t exist, it needed to be created.
 And that approach needed to cover everything.”